helloSystem/docs/developer/contact.md

 ## Discussions

-The helloSystems [Discussions](https://github.com/helloSystem/hello/discussions/) forum is a great place to interact with helloSystem users and developers.
+The helloSystem [Discussions](https://github.com/helloSystem/hello/discussions/) forum is a great place to interact with helloSystem users and developers.
+If you have questions, feel free to ask in "Q&A".
+If you are running helloSystem, we'd be happy to hear from you in the "Show and tell" section.

 ## Chat